Free Beginner Crochet Cowl Pattern – Chunky Bulky Yarn, Under 2 Hours

 How to crochet a cowl

 How much yarn needed for cowl?
 The great news is that you need just one skein of the Bulky yarn!
-This is enough to make the cowl, plus you will have yarn leftover in the skein to also make the coordinating EAR WARMER.
+This is enough to make the cowl, plus you will have yarn leftover in the skein to also make the coordinating ear warmer.

 You will need the following supplies to make the crochet cowl: